 Current research work also focuses on extending the system beyond flooding to include multiple hazards types and developing custom decision support tools for the governments.
 We are actively working on integrating weather data and leveraging machine learning to automate outreach to inform residents to prepare before the peak of the storm, which enhances the two-way communication capabilities of this platform.

-Miho Mazereeuw, Tomas du Chemin Holderness, Mayank Ojha, Aditya Barve, Abraham Quintero, Matthew Berryman
+Miho Mazereeuw, Tomas Holderness, Mayank Ojha, Aditya Barve, Abraham Quintero, Matthew Berryman

-This project - supported by TATA Center for Technology and Design at MIT - - is focused on urban hazards vulnerability of Indian cities.
-Currently operating in the city of Chennai, this platform gathers confirmed flood reports from social media and messaging platforms which are then added to a publicly available map helping inform communities about the flood situation in real-time.
-This platform is planning to feed the crowd-sourced data to the Emergency Management Department of the Chennai Municipal corporation through a custom-built RED (Risk Evaluation Dashboard).
+This project - supported by TATA Center for Technology and Design at MIT is focused on urban hazards vulnerability of Indian cities.
+Currently operating in Chennai, Mumbai, Bangalore in addition to the state of Kerala, this platform gathers confirmed flood reports from social media and messaging platforms.
+These reports are then added to a publicly available map helping inform communities about the flood situation in real-time.
+This platform can also feed this crowd-sourced data to the Emergency Management Departments through a custom-built RED (Risk Evaluation Dashboard).

-Miho Mazereeuw, Tomas du Chemin Holderness, Mayank Ojha, Aditya Barve, Abraham Quintero, Manaasa Priyaa Dharmapuri Sridhar, Matthew Berryman
+Miho Mazereeuw, Tomas Holderness, Mayank Ojha, Aditya Barve, Abraham Quintero, Manaasa Priyaa Dharmapuri Sridhar, Matthew Berryman